storesafe/cordova-sqlite-storage/README.md

 |-----------------------|----------------------|
 |[![Circle CI](https://circleci.com/gh/litehelpers/Cordova-sqlite-storage.svg?style=svg)](https://circleci.com/gh/litehelpers/Cordova-sqlite-storage)|[![Build Status](https://travis-ci.org/litehelpers/Cordova-sqlite-storage.svg?branch=master-rc)](https://travis-ci.org/litehelpers/Cordova-sqlite-storage)|

+## SURVEY for BREAKING CHANGE for iOS

+By default the iOS version stores the database in `Documents` which is visible to iTunes and backed up by iCloud.
+(This is changed using the `location` option in `sqlitePlugin.openDatabase()` as described below.) [@brodybits](https://github.com/brodybits) would like to change the default behavior to store the database in `Library/LocalDatabase` which is *NOT* visible to iTunes and *NOT* backed up by iCloud.

+This would be a *BREAKING CHANGE* and existing iOS apps that do not use the `location` option would need to introduce this option in order to preserve a working upgrade.
+Issue [litehelpers/Cordova-sqlite-storage#430](https://github.com/litehelpers/Cordova-sqlite-storage/issues/430) was raised to collect comments from the community.
+Please read [litehelpers/Cordova-sqlite-storage#430](https://github.com/litehelpers/Cordova-sqlite-storage/issues/430) very carefully and leave a comment whether or not you like this idea.

 ## IMPORTANT: iCloud backup of SQLite database is NOT allowed

 As documented in the "**A User’s iCloud Storage Is Limited**" section of [iCloudFundamentals in Mac Developer Library iCloud Design Guide](https://developer.apple.com/library/mac/documentation/General/Conceptual/iCloudDesignGuide/Chapters/iCloudFundametals.html) (near the beginning):